-Inbound marketing and outbound marketing have been a long-time debate for many marketers out there.
-Each method requires focusing on a different set of channels and media to pull prospects in, and if you work in B2B marketing, you have a budget to consider, goals to fill and stakes to make.
+Inbound marketing versus outbound marketing has been a long-time debate for many marketers out there.
+Each method requires focusing on a different set of channels and media to pull prospects in, and if you work in B2B marketing, you have a budget to consider, goals to fill, and stakes to make.

 Before we speak about inbound and outbound, we must outline the main things you should know about the B2B audience in general.